uviclibraries/h5p/hotspots.md

 Activities included: Image Hotspots and Multiple Hotspots

 ### Image Hotspots
-1. In Wordpress, select my site in the upper toolbar, then on the left hand side select **H5P Content** and select **Add new**
+1. In WordPress, select **My Sites** in the upper toolbar.
+Then, on the left sidebar, select **H5P Content**  and then **Add new**
 2. Once add new is selected, a bunch of options will appear with a box including **Search for content types**.
 3. In the search for content types box, type **Image Hotspots** and click on  **get** and **install**
-4. Once you have done this you the get button should be replaced with a blue **use**.
-Click that.
+4. After this, the ‘Get’ button will be replaced with a blue ‘Use’ button.
+Click on it.
 5. Title your project as **Fruit Smoothie**
 6. Download the following [Image](https://www.pexels.com/photo/strawberry-smoothie-on-glass-jar-775032/){:target="_blank"}
 7. Next, add that image as the **background image** by clicking the **+ Add** button.
 Find it in your downloads or wherever you saved the image.